The following information and instructions are intended for on-premises deployments only. SaaS deployments are managed by AppDynamics.

 The nodes in a cluster swap a large amount of data.
 For this reason, when deploying a cluster, make sure to install all cluster nodes within the same local network, ideally, attached to the same network switch.

-Use the following table to determine which deployment types and environments are supported for different versions of the Events Service.
+Use this table to determine the supported deployment type and environment for the Events Service.

 |Deployment Types||Development Environment||Production Environment|

 |Multi-Node Clustered Events Service (3+ nodes) (version 20.2 or later)|

 Shared Events Service